ImangazalievM/CleanArchitectureManifest/README-EN.md

 If you notice, the Interactor methods return not just the result, but the classes of RxJava 2 (depending on the type of operation we use different classes - Single, Completable, etc.).
 This gives several advantages:

-1. You do not need to create listeners to get results.
+1. You don't need to create listeners to get results.
 2. It's easy to switch threads.
 3. It's easy to handle  errors.

-To switch the between threads, we use the` subscribeOn` method, as usual, but we get the Scheduler not through the static methods of the Schedulers class, but with the [SchedulersProvider'а](#schedulersprovider).
+To switch between threads, we use the` subscribeOn` method, as usual, but we get the Scheduler not through the static methods of the Schedulers class, but with the [SchedulersProvider'а](#schedulersprovider).
 It will help us in the future, when we want to test our code.

 ### Data layer